colleen19/Making-Embedded-Systems/Ex04- Final Project SM/Final_Project_Diagrams.md

-# Final Project Proposal: Project Diagrams
+# Final Project SM: Weather Monitoring and Evaluate Station for Pilots
 ## Description of Project
 Pilots need to monitor and evaluate weather continously before heading out into a plane.
 My project is a weather monitoring and evaluation station for pilots.
 The system will contain a variety of sensors to measure temp, humidity, precipitation and air pressure.
 The system will take in the information and provide a recommendation for whether or not to "take to the sky".
 Information will be provided to a pilot through an LCD Screen or alternativetly through on a tablet through a bluetooth connection (Reach Goal).
 ## Components Needed (Need to use at least three peripherals)